 "People think computers will keep them from making mistakes.
 They're wrong.
 With computers, you make mistakes faster." — Adam Osborne

 When execution is difficult or costly, bad ideas usually die in the friction of development.
 When execution is instant, the world is suddenly flooded with high-fidelity, functional noise.
-We may be entering the era of "Confident Mediocrity".
+We may be entering the era of "Confident Mediocrity", where the output looks professional, but the underlying logic is hollow or flawed.

-The risk is not that the AI will fail to build what you ask for.
-The risk is that it will build exactly what you ask for, even if it's nonsense.
+The risk is not that the AI will fail to build what Brent asks for.
+The risk is that it will build exactly what he asks for, even if it's nonsense.
+If you give a high-powered execution engine to someone with poor judgment, you don't get a better product; you just get "wrong" at a higher velocity.
 AI is a force multiplier, but zero multiplied by a thousand is still zero, so it quickly becomes a farce multiplier instead.

 "If you look at SaaS spend today, if you look at IT spend overall, it's 8-12% of enterprise spend.
+So, even if you vibe-coded your ERP and your Payroll, with all the kind of risks and dangers that that entails, you're going to save 8-12%?
 You have this innovation bazooka with these models, why would you point that at rebuilding payroll, or ERP or CRM?
 You're going to take it and use it to extend your core advantage as a business, or you're going to optimise the other 90% you're not spending on software today." — Anish Acharya

 4. The Ghost UI